 Ensuring the competitiveness, and in turn the success, of the European steel industry is a priority for the social partners.
-As such, EUROFER's previous policy discussion papers Towards an EU Masterplan for a Low-Carbon, Competitive European Steel Value Chain, A Regulatory Framework for CO2-lean Steel Produced in Europe and the Green Deal on Steel will frame discussions as will industriAll Europe's New European Steel Action Plan.
-Topics included in these papers will be debated in detail at the SSDC meetings and the social partners will define and agree potential joint actions when appropriate.
+As such, EUROFER and industriAll Europe's joint EU Steel Action Plan provides a clear basis for discussion and debate at the SSDC meetings and the social partners will define and agree potential joint actions when appropriate.